mattslight/abookforlife/abookforlife.md

 How did we start living our lives with complete and rigorous honesty?
 In order to do this we had to start with self-honesty.
 For if we were not honest with ourselves – something that might lead to delusion – we had little chance of being honest with others.
 We found that honesty was something we could practice.
 We were able to do this on a daily, continual basis, if we ever had a doubt that a decision we took was in good faith we would reflect upon that at the time, if possible, or at least before going to bed.
 If we had been dishonest or wronged somebody we promptly admitted it, making amends quickly.

-We wrote down lists, completly honest lists of our shortcomings, common ones being greed, false pride, self-seeking, laziness, intolerance, denial – for these were we found all linked to a dishonest basis.
+We wrote down lists, completely honest lists of our shortcomings, common ones being greed, false pride, self-seeking, laziness, intolerance, denial – for these were we found all linked to a dishonest basis.
 Once we had identified these shortcomings we were able to seek in asking for them to be removed.
 Indeed through effort and continued action we were able to almost entirely eliminate these flaws.
 We doubted that we could ever remove all of them entirely from all situations in life, including the most testing – but this we accepted and acknowledged this was to be human.
 We adopted the attitude of progress, rather than perfection.
 For when we sought perfection and  failed this would inevitably knock us back.
 So then by being humble but accepted our shortcomings and continued to improve ourselves – and our conduct towards others.

 ## 8. Taking Care of Ourselves (1328) 🔄

 ### Finding Balance 🔄

-We talked earlier about balance and its importance.
+<span class="dropcap">W</span>e talked earlier about balance and its importance.
 So we turn here to a practical guide on ways which we use to achieve balance.

 In no particular order we find that we should perhaps strive to nourish the triad of mind, body and soul each day.
 Experience shows us that to leave out one element of this triad is to neglect a significant part of our needs.
 Sure, it may be enough for a short period of time to get by simply taking care of one's mind, perhaps by study, or taking physical exercise.
 But before long however our soul will desire something more, something greater than can be achieved by feeding the mind or exercising the body.
 We note that the mind and the body are generally well catered for in a lot of modern cultures.
 It is therefore generally easier to find information that caters for exercising our intellect and physical attributes.
 The soul or spirit within us seems to be losing the race generally in the sense that less and less attention is paid to this part of us – throughout history this hasn't always been the case.
 Indeed in many cultures and societies there is a rich toolset for keeping the soul fit.
 In Japanese cultures there is the concept of Ikagi.
 Buddhism and Hinduism have Dharma.
 The closet concept in Western thought might be Spirituality.
 However we think about the part of us that makes up how we feel, drives us to ask questions and cares for the feelings of others – taking care of it is as important as going to the gym is for the body, or puzzles are for the mind.
 Luckily there are a number of straight forward tried and tested tools that we can employ, that have been in use by many people for thousands of years – that help us regain balance of the soul.
 However just as getting our bodies in shape is as straightforward as going to the gym, finding the motivation and keeping the discipline required to achieve spiritual fitness or balance is simple in theory, but not always so easy in practice.